pywbem/pywbem/DEVELOP.md

     by date, so it is possible that a new fix version v0.8.2.dev0 that gets added is followed by v0.9.0 which is followed by v0.8.1, if v0.9.0 was already released at the time v0.8.2 is started.
-* **(2)** Commit and push to upstream repo:
+# Commit and push to upstream repo:
   - `git commit -m "Start development of vM.N.U"`
   - `git push --set-upstream origin release_M.N.U` - if branch is pushed for the first time
   - `git push` - after first time, for normal additional commit
   - `git push -f` - after first time, if a rebase was used
-* On Github, create a Pull Request for the target branch.
-This will trigger the Travis CI run. **Important:** Regardless of which branch the commit was based upon, Github will by default target the master branch for the merge.
+# On Github, create a Pull Request for the target branch.
+This will trigger
+  the Travis CI run. **Important:** Regardless of which branch the commit was based upon, Github will by default target the master branch for the merge.
   So if your base branch for this release was not `master`, change the target branch for the PR to be your base branch.
-* If the Travis CI run fails, fix and iterate back to (2) until they all succeed.
+# If the Travis CI run fails, fix and iterate back to step 5 until they all
+  succeed.
-* Once the Travis CI run for this PR succeeds:
+# Once the Travis CI run for this PR succeeds:
   - Merge the PR (no review is needed)
   - Delete the PR
-* Create milestone `M.N.U` on GitHub.
+# Create milestone `M.N.U` on GitHub.
-* Clean up local branches:
+# Clean up local branches:
   - `git-prune origin` (From `andy-maier/gitsurvival`)